bugzilla/bugzilla/docs/en/rst/api/core/v1/bugzilla.rst

                        webserver are running in the same time zone.
-However, if the web server and the database server aren't synchronized or some reason, *this* is the time that you should rely on or doing searches and other input to the WebService. web_time       string  This is the current time in UTC, according to Bugzilla's web server.
+However, if the web server and the database server aren't synchronized or some reason, *this* is the time that you should rely on for doing searches and other input to the WebService. web_time       string  This is the current time in UTC, according to Bugzilla's web server.